Introduction to IoT: Key Technologies of IoT

-Machine-to-Machine (M2M) communication is gaining popularity and involves direct communication between computers, embedded processors, smart sensors, actuators, and mobile devices.
-It comprises four main components: sensing, heterogeneous access, information processing, and applications \& processing.
-In practical terms, M2M functions within a five-part framework: \begin{enumerate} \item \textbf{M2M Device:} This is a device capable of responding to requests for data stored within it.
+\textit{M2M}\\ M2M communication is gaining popularity and involves direct communication between computers, embedded processors, smart sensors, actuators, and mobile devices.
+It comprises four main components: \textit{sensing}, \textit{heterogeneous access}, \textit{information processing}, and \textit{applications and processing}.
+In practical terms, M2M functions within a five-part framework: a device for responding to requests, gateways to interact and connect, an area network for providing connectivity between devices and gateways, applications serving as middleware, and a communication network to facilitate communication between gateways and applications.
+M2M technology is applied across various sectors, including healthcare, smart robotics, cyber transportation systems (CTS), manufacturing systems, smart home technologies, and smart grids \cite{shah2016survey}.

-\item \textbf{M2M Area Network (Device Domain):} It provides the connectivity that links M2M Devices with M2M Gateways.

-\item \textbf{M2M Gateway:} These gateways utilize M2M capabilities to ensure that M2M Devices can interact and connect to the communication network.